-The symptoms of MS may look like other health conditions or problems.
+The symptoms of MS may look like other health problems.
 Always talk with your healthcare provider for a diagnosis.

-No specific test is available to diagnose multiple sclerosis.
-But a healthcare provider can make a diagnosis by following a careful process to rule out other causes and diseases.
+Not one specific test is used to diagnose MS. Diagnosis is based on symptoms and signs, imaging tests, and lab tests.
+A healthcare provider can make a diagnosis by following a careful process to rule out other causes and diseases.
 Two things must be true to make a diagnosis of MS:

-Generally a single attack along with certain patterns of changes in brain tissue seen on an MRI scan of the brain performed with contrast can mean that you have MS.
+MRI.
+This diagnostic test uses a combination of large magnets, sound waves, and a computer to make detailed pictures of organs and structures within the body.
+It can find plaques or scarring caused by MS. Generally, a single attack along with certain patterns of changes in brain tissue seen on an MRI scan of the brain done with contrast can mean that you have MS.

 There is no cure yet for MS. But you can do things to help change the course of the disease, treat flare-ups, manage symptoms, and improve your function and mobility.